filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 }
 ```
 ### Newsboat changes
-To use Newsboat to read RSS feeds (inlcuding the feed of this site!) you can change a couple of things to improve your experience.
+To use Newsboat to read RSS feeds (including the feed of this site!) you can change a couple of things to improve your experience.
 The default browser used by Newsboat when using the "o" command to open an article in the browser is Lynx.\
 Using Lynx in the phone's shell is not impossible but impractical.
 What i found much better is to pass the Firefox-ESR binary as a variable when launching Newsboat, by editing the **newsboat.desktop** file in ```/usr/share/applications``` like this:
 ```
 [Desktop Entry]